offfahad/human-face-sketch-to-real/README.md

 ## Introduction

-Sketch2Real is a pioneering image translation application I developed as my final year project for a Bachelor of Science in Computer Science degree.
-The project was conceived and implemented by a single developer, demonstrating comprehensive skills in machine learning, mobile application development, and backend integration.
+Sketch2Real is a innovative image translation application which I developed for my final year project of BS Computer Science degree.
+All the project documentation and implementation of coding was made by a single developer, demonstrating comprehensive skills in machine learning, mobile application development, and backend integration.

 ## Project Overview

-Sketch2Real leverages state-of-the-art deep learning techniques, specifically Generative Adversarial Networks (GANs) and the Pix2Pix algorithm, to translate hand-drawn human face sketches into realistic images.
+Sketch2Real leverages state-of-the-art deep learning techniques, specifically Generative Adversarial Networks (GANs) and the Image-To-Image Translation Alogorithm, to translate hand-drawn human face sketches into realistic images.
 The application targets both mobile and web platforms, offering users an intuitive and interactive interface for creating lifelike portraits from rough sketches.

 ## Key Features

-- **Advanced Deep Learning Model:** The heart of Sketch2Real is a meticulously crafted deep learning model trained on a custom dataset comprising approximately 5000 samples of human face sketches and their corresponding real images.
-The model has undergone extensive training for over 10,000 epochs, ensuring exceptional accuracy and realism in image translation.
+- **Advanced Deep Learning Model:** The heart of Sketch2Real is a deep learning model trained on a custom dataset which I made by myself comprising approximately 5000 samples of human face sketches and their corresponding real images and all human faces images are AI Generted (No person exists in real life).
+The model has been trained for over 10,000 epochs, ensuring exceptional accuracy and realism in image translation.
+More epochs more accurate results in this model arcitecture.

 - **Cross-Platform Compatibility:** Built using the Flutter framework, Sketch2Real seamlessly caters to both mobile and web users, providing a consistent user experience across different devices and platforms.